steredesai/steredesai/README.md

 # Shraddha Teredesai - Data Scientist

-Versatile IT professional with a Master's in Information Systems and expertise in Python, data analytics, and project management.
-Proven track record in designing and implementing impactful solutions, optimizing processes, and driving successful projects.
-Experienced in database management, data science, and proficient in a range of technical tools and frameworks.
+Data Analyst with 3+ years of experience specializing in automated data pipelines, predictive modeling, and cloud integration using Python, SQL, and Google Cloud Platform.
+Proficient in advanced data analysis, machine learning, ETL processes, data visualization (Tableau, Power BI), and database management (MySQL, MongoDB, PostgreSQL).
+Currently pursuing a Master's in Information Systems at Binghamton University, with a focus on leveraging data-driven insights to solve complex business challenges.
+Skilled in improving decision-making processes, optimizing workflows, and collaborating with cross-functional teams to deliver impactful solutions.

 ## Educational Qualifications
-🎓 Pursuing Masters in Information Systems at Binghamton University(DEC 2024)
+🎓 Pursuing Masters in Information Systems at Binghamton University(May 2025)
 Concentration: Business Analytics, Data Processing, Predictive Modeling, Data Warehousing Concepts

 ## Technical Skills